 The Denver District Federal Court, covered the area east of the Rocky Mountains.
 Court was convened in September of 1861 in Denver in the Commonwealth Building on Larimer Street.
 After moving through a variety of commercial locations, the U.S. Treasury Department built the original Denver Post Office Courthouse on the south corner of Arapahoe and 16th Streets (1884-1886).
 Diagonally across from it rose the 20-floor Denver landmark Daniel & Fishers Tower.
 The post office courthouse was done in the Second French Empire architectural style.

 When this building became too small and less functional for the federal offices within, the Treasury Department built between 1910 and 1916 and located at the corner of Stout and 18th Streets.
 This post office courthouse was designed by the New York firm of Tracy, Swartwout and Litchfield in the Neoclassical or Classical Revival architectural style.
 Symmetrical design, grand classical stone columns, and monumental stairs characterize this style.
-At the time it was the tallest structure and considered the most beautiful building west of the Mississippi.
+At the time it was one of the tallest structures, and considered the most beautiful building west of the Mississippi.

 The four-story, marble building takes up an entire city block in downtown.
 The main entrance facade features 16 three-story columns.
 On the interior, the impressive main lobby, along the Stout Street side, spans the width of the building.
 Along the 18th and 19th Street are significant side lobbies connected with the main lobby.
 Upon major renovation of the courthouse, in April of 1994, Congress approved its renaming to the Byron White U.S. Courthouse.